-HEALTH PROCESSING IN ISRAEL AND THE PALESTINIAN AUTHORITY
+HEALTH PROCESSING IN ISRAEL AND THE PALESTINIAN TERRITORIES

-This page provides information about health processing in Tel Aviv and a link to the list of approved doctors in Israel and the Palestinian Authority.
+This page provides information about health processing in Tel Aviv and a link to the list of approved doctors in Israel and the Palestinian Territories.

 The examinations must be conducted by Embassy Panel doctors only.

-We strongly recommend that you do not undergo the health checks before you lodge your application and invited to do so by our office or your Case Officer in the Department of Immigration and Citizenship in Australia.
+We strongly recommend that you do not undergo the health checks before you lodge your application and invited to do so by the office processing your application.
+This is because:

-2. The validity of the health checks is normally 6-12 months.
-If for any reason the processing of your application takes longer than usual, the validity of your visa (i.e. the date by which you must enter Australia after the grant of the visa) will be restricted to the validity of the health checks.
+2. The validity of the health checks is usually 6-12 months.
+If for any reason the processing of your application takes longer than usual, the validity of your visa (i.e. the date by which you must enter Australia after the grant of the visa) may be restricted to the validity of the health checks.
 This might no suite your travel plans.
 You may also be required to repeat the health checks at your cost.

 3. If your application is refused, there is no refund of the fees you paid for the health checks;

-After you lodge your application at our office, we can provide you with the health checks forms and instructions and a referral letter/email to the Embassy doctor.
+After you lodge your application, and if necessary, you will be invited to undergo the necessary health checks.
+Relevant information will be provided in the letter/email of invitation.
 The system is very efficient and you can normally arrange an appointment with one of the Embassy doctors within less than a week.

 The health requirement is only one of the legal criteria that must be met before a visa may be granted.
 That is, if you meet the health criteria but fail to meet one of the other criteria your application will be rejected.
 A refund of the health check fees cannot be paid.